Check out our ultimate guide to exploring the South Island of New Zealand in winter, including food, wine, skiing, hikes, road trips, and more.

 Bluff is the furthest place south you can go on the South Island without driving into the Tasman Sea.
 Bluff is renowned for itss oysters and to celebrate this delicious cuisine, a festival is held at the start of winter.

-The Bluff Oyster & Food Festival is one of the best food festivals in the country, so if you happen to be adventuring around The Catlins, Fiordland or Rakiura get to this festival ASAP!
+The Bluff Oyster & Food Festival is one of the best food festivals in New Zealand, so if you happen to be adventuring around The Catlins, Fiordland or Rakiura get to this festival ASAP!

 Winter road trips in New Zealand can be just as fun as summer road trips!
 Why might you be asking?

-New Zealand roads in the winter are so much quieter with less buses, cars and motorhomes making it easier for you to get from one place to another, apart from Queenstown where it is busy all year round.
+New Zealand roads in the winter are so much quieter with fewer buses, cars, and motorhomes making it easier for you to get from one place to another, apart from Queenstown where it is busy all year round.

-Depending on the airport you fly into, there will be many choices on where to go and what to see.
+Depending on which New Zealand airport you fly into, there will be many choices on where to go and what to see.